Annemieke Schollaardt: NPO 3FM (TROS)

 In 2008, during the DJ version of the Popduel game of 3FM show RabRadio, Annemieke played against Gerard Ekdom and she won, breaking a winning streak for Ekdom, who had remained unbeaten for three years.

 Annemieke was nominated for a Marconi Award (for new upcoming talent) in 2007, 2008 and 2009.

-On 7 December 2009, during the afternoon show of Rob Stenders it was announced in a phone call, that the 'hot' Annemieke, would go in the 'Glazen Huis' (Glass House in Dutch), for the social event Serious Request 2009, which took place in Groningen (city).
+On 7 December 2009, during the afternoon show of Rob Stenders, it was announced in a phone call that the 'hot' Annemieke, would go in the 'Glazen Huis' (Glass House in Dutch), for the social event Serious Request 2009, which took place in Groningen (city).
 During that same show, it was announced that DJs Gerard Ekdom and Giel Beelen would join her.

 Uruzgan FM

-Since August 2006 Annemieke presents Uruzgan FM, a request program especially for the soldiers deployed to Uruzgan (Afghanistan) and their home.
-This program is updated every working day between 16:00 and 17:00 and broadcast on Uruzgan FM.
-On 1 April 2009 she transferred the program to 3FM DJ Kristel van Eijk, also works with 3FM.
+Since August 2006 Annemieke presents Uruzgan FM, a request programme especially for the soldiers deployed to Uruzgan (Afghanistan) and their home.
+This programme is updated every working day between 16:00 and 17:00 and broadcast on Uruzgan FM.
+On 1 April 2009 she transferred the programme to 3FM DJ Kristel van Eijk, also works with 3FM.

 NPO Radio 2 scheduling controversy

 In mid-July 2017, Annemieke switched to NPO Radio 2 for a new slot "Annemiekes A-Lijst" of the entire work week between 14:00 and 16:00.
-With this change, Rob Stenders was let go because of his move from AVROTROS to BNNVARA, He initially reckoned that he could continue presenting NPO Radio 2's most-renowned program Stenders Platenbonanza when he switched to BNNVARA.
+With this change, Rob Stenders was let go because of his move from AVROTROS to BNNVARA, He initially reckoned that he could continue presenting NPO Radio 2's most-renowned programme Stenders Platenbonanza when he switched to BNNVARA.

 However, after five months, because of the strong criticism that NPO received, Stenders was invited to come back to NPO Radio 2.
-Then Annemieke was transferred to host the 3 days of the weekend (Friday - Sunday) whilst Stenders taking up the rest of the week.
+Then Annemieke was transferred to host the 3 days of the weekend (Friday - Sunday) whilst Stenders took up the rest of the week.
 The time slot was still the same.

 AVROTROS criticised NPO as already "danger" Annemieke with even her also expressing the discomfort herself.

 Personal life

-On January 7, 2010 it was announced that Annemieke will marry Moke (Amsterdam band) guitarist Phill Tilli.
+On 7 January 2010 it was announced that Annemieke would marry Moke (Amsterdam band) guitarist Phill Tilli.